allisonliao/polygonTriangulations/README.md

 | $17$            | $1$ m $11.22$ s |
 | $18$            | $4$ m $22.67$ s |
 | $19$            | $15$ m $58.54$ s |

+This measurement was taken using the least efficient method (enumeration while storing in 2D Vector data structure).
+The code was tested using the most efficient method (printing without storing), but as it did not give a better end result (was not able to run higher than 19-sided polygon), I did not record those times.